 Deficiency in vitamin A can compromise the effectiveness of your immune system, which leads to an increased likelihood of developing throat and chest infections.
 Vitamin A deficiency can also slow down wound healing and prolong bruising.

 Vitamin A is one of the most common treatments for acne, and impaired vitamin A levels make you more at risk of developing this condition.
 Vitamin A deficiency also increases your risk of developing other kinds of infections and immune issues.

-How long do you need to take vitamin A to start experiencing its benefits if you’re deficient?
+How long do you need to take vitamin A to start experiencing its benefits?

-Since vitamin A is fat-soluble, it can take a long time for levels of this vitamin to build back up after you’ve been deficient.
-However, it’s usually possible to notice a reduction in deficiency symptoms almost immediately after you start supplementing with this vitamin.
+Since vitamin A is fat-soluble, it can take a long time for levels of this vitamin to build up in your body.
+However, it may be possible to notice benefits almost immediately after you start supplementing with this vitamin.

 How long does it take for your body to digest/absorb vitamin A?

 According to scientific research, the absorption rate of vitamin A is between 75% and 100%.
 Therefore, your body absorbs almost all the vitamin A you consume even though this absorption process can take a long time.

 How long does vitamin A stay in your body after you take it?